 VoIP services can provide encryption and security settings that keep your data safe from prying eyes when in transit or at rest.
 But companies who prefer more control over their data safety can host their VoIP system servers on-premise where they can add firewall protection and extra encryption on their databases.

-Companies that run their call centers and sales teams on VoIP software can easily record all or parts of representative interactions with customers.
+Companies that run their call centers and sales teams on VoIP phones can easily record all or parts of representative interactions with customers.
 This gives teams specific examples to call out for positive reinforcement, training purposes, and quality assurance.

-Due to its ability to make mass phone calls and spam thousands of phone numbers with ease, VoIP calling has run into legal troubles in some countries.
+Due to its ability to make mass telephone calls and spam thousands of phone numbers with ease, VoIP calling has run into legal troubles in some countries.
 Check your local regulations to ensure your calling strategies remain within local restrictions.

-VoIP tools run on servers, databases, and internet connections that need protection to guard against man-in-the middle and eavesdropping attacks.
+VoIP tools run on servers, databases, and internet connections that need protection to guard against man-in-the-middle and eavesdropping attacks.
 And because call centers and businesses often pass personally identifying information over phone lines, companies should be aware of the risks to their data.
 Companies can use a VPN or other data security protocols like encryption and firewalls to protect business information.

 VoIP software has the ability to follow up on phone calls with text messaging via SMS or other consumer messaging software found in stand-alone or social media services.
 Or companies have the option to bypass calls and send messages through text or message services.

 Texting features often require opt-in from consumers, but they can greatly decrease appointment no-show rates for salons, medical offices, and other appointment-driven companies.

 Find me and follow me features in VoIP software allow individuals to receive phone calls wherever they are.
 The VoIP phone can be programmed to attempt to connect the caller with several different numbers in a series or ring several phones at once.
 Some systems alert agents to pick up a call with text messages or computer notifications.
 The company can configure its settings to notify agents on nearly any internet-connected device.